-Talking Writing is a quarterly nonprofit digital magazine that features essays, first-person journalism, poetry, and visual art.
+Talking Writing is a nonprofit digital magazine that features essays, first-person journalism, poetry, and visual art.

-At TW, we care about writing that's passionate, personal, and a joy to read—and we seek writers with diverse backgrounds and strong voices.
-Please visit talkingwriting.com to get a sense of the magazine's style, TW's eclectic mix, and the work we like.
+At TW, we care about writing that's honest, personal, and a joy to read—and we seek writers with diverse backgrounds, strong voices, and a commitment to words that impact the world.
+Please visit talkingwriting.com to get a sense of the magazine's style and TW's eclectic mix of journalism and literature.

-- Theme Essays: Each issue of Talking Writing has a theme—such as "Family Stories" or "Writing and Faith"—and we're always looking for short essays about TW's Upcoming Themes.
-When submissions are open for a given theme, entry details will appear in the listings below.
-Theme essays with the tightest deadlines appear at the top.
+- Theme Essays and Features: Each issue of Talking Writing has a theme—such as "Borders" or "Writing and Faith"—and we're always looking for short essays or features for TW's upcoming themes.
+When submissions are open, entry details will appear in the listings below.
+Theme categories with the tightest deadlines appear at the top.

 - Contests: TW awards one or two annual writing prizes, with the categories changing each year.
 During the contest periods, entry details appear in the listings below.

 - Other TW Pieces: For information about submitting fiction, flash nonfiction, cartoons, and other kinds of features with rolling deadlines, see the full list of categories below.